readium/architecture/proposals/001-format-api.md

 * `isBitmap: Boolean`
   * Returns whether this media type is a bitmap image, so excluding SVG and other vectorial formats.
 It must be contained by `BMP`, `GIF`, `JPEG`, `PNG`, `TIFF` or `WebP`.
   * Used to determine if a RWPM is a DiViNa publication.
+* `isAudio: Boolean`
+  * Returns whether this media type is of an audio clip.
+  * Used to determine if a RWPM is an Audiobook publication.
 * `isRWPM: Boolean`
   * Returns whether this media type is a Readium Web Publication Manifest, so contained by `AudiobookManifest`, `DiViNaManifest` or `WebPubManifest`.
+* `isLCPProtected: Boolean`
+  * Returns whether this media type is of a package protected with LCP.

 #### `Link` Helpers